theonrex/solana-wallet-adapter/README.md

 # About

-SolanaWalletAdapter+ is an open-source project designed to enhance the official Solana Wallet Adapter, simplifying integration and improving functionality for developers.
+Solana Wallet Adapter Docs is an open-source project designed to enhance the official Solana Wallet Adapter, simplifying integration and improving functionality for developers.